mykelkyle/mykelkyle/README.md

 ## Hi there, I'm Mykel! 👋

-I'm a fullstack developer with a strong foundation in JavaScript, TypeScript, Ruby, PostgreSQL, and React.
+I'm a full-stack developer with a strong foundation in JavaScript, TypeScript, Ruby, PostgreSQL, and React.
 I love building intuitive user experiences backed by clean, scalable systems.
 Whether I’m designing front-end components or architecting backend APIs, my main goal is to keep things simple, performant, and maintainable.
-My favorite part of building software is leaning into the discomfort of a tough challenge.
-I feel most fulfilled when I'm solving complex problems or learning a new, unfamiliar technology.
+I thrive most when I'm solving complex problems or learning a new, unfamiliar technology.

 ### My Toolkit 🧰